Origin and history of hemp/cannabis

 Hemp seeds were mainly used as a food for the poor and animals.
 Because seeds can have many beneficial effects, rich people started consuming them.
 Nowadays, we can find hemp seeds in numerous households, restaurants and market shelves.
 Hemp seeds can be shelled or unshelled.
 Today, they are mainly used as an additive to various foods, flakes, salads, protein bars, smoothie-s, deserts, chocolates,… Hemp seeds can be roasted, germinated and eaten as fresh sprouts, or we can even prepare hemp milk from them.

-Alike hemp seed oil, hemp seeds are rich in omega-fatty acids, proteins, dietary fiber, minerals and vitamins, and offer similar therapeutic potential.
+Alike hemp oil, hemp seeds are rich in omega-fatty acids, proteins, dietary fiber, minerals and vitamins, and offer similar therapeutic potential.

 Hemp flour and hemp proteins

-Hemp flour and hemp protein powder are both made from hemp seeds, more precisely, hemp seed cake – byproduct of cold pressing the hemp seeds for making oil.
+Wholegrain hemp flour and hemp protein powder are both made from hemp seeds, more precisely, hemp seed cake – byproduct of cold pressing the hemp seeds for making oil.
 Hemp seed cake is packed with protein, dietary fibers, vitamins and minerals.
 Then, with further processing (sifting/sieving) of hemp seed cake we can make hemp flour.
 Hemp flour can be finely sieved/sifted, so the larger particles that contain mostly fibers, are separated.
 This leaves us a finely sieved hemp flour that is rich in protein – hemp protein powder.

 Hemp flour and hemp proteins are both very similar products, with some differences.
-Flour is rich in dietary fibers (as they are present in larger particles), hemp protein powder, as the name says, it’s richer in protein (which is found in smallest particles of hemp seed cake).
+Flour is rich in dietary fibres (as they are present in larger particles), hemp protein powder, as the name says, it’s richer in protein (which is found in smallest particles of hemp seed cake).

 Hemp and cannabis tea

 Cannabis/hemp tea is mainly used for its beneficial effects and pleasant relaxation.
 You may not have known yet, but there are several types of cannabis/hemp tea that can be prepared from various cannabis/hemp parts.
 Perhaps the least known today, but used thousands of years ago, is cannabis/hemp tea made from roots.
 It was mainly used for post-natal bleeding, gout, ulcers, toothache and fever, but it proved to be effective in other areas as well.
-Tea from cannabis/hemp roots doesn’t contain cannabinoids, but contains many other, useful chemical compounds.
+Tea from cannabis/hemp roots doesn’t contain cannabinoids but contains many other, useful chemical compounds.

 There are other types of hemp and/or cannabis teas – young hemp tea, hemp tea made from mature plant (flowers/buds and leaves) and cannabis tea.
 With young hemp tea, we do not consume as many cannabinoids as with tea, prepared from mature hemp or cannabis, but we consume many more vitamins and chlorophyll, which also has beneficial effects.
-With young hemp tea we can help detoxify the body, prevent the formation of kidney stones, improve digestion and many more.
+With young hemp tea, we can help detoxify the body, prevent the formation of kidney stones, improve digestion and many more.
 Cannabinoids, which can be consumed with cannabis tea or mature hemp tea (for the ingestion of cannabinoids, it is necessary to add a bit of fat to the tea, as cannabinoids bind to it), we can help to relieve and eliminate many problems (listed in the section Hemp as medicine).

 Hemp seed oil also has numerous benefits and it can be used on its own (skincare, haircare and nail care) or it can be added to various products:

-Hemp cosmetics is one of the best ways to naturally relieve numerous dermatological related problems.
+Using hemp-based cosmetics is one of the best ways to naturally relieve numerous dermatological related problems.

-In 1800’s interest for hemp medicines went sky-high.
-In early 1900’s numerous medicines included “secret ingredient” – cannabis.
+In 1800s interest for hemp medicines went sky-high.
+In the early 1900’s numerous medicines included “secret ingredient” – cannabis.
 Some years later, the use of intravenous drugs and the invention of modern medicines have set cannabis aside (sadly).
 Prior to this (and cannabis prohibition), more than 2000 such medicines, made from approximately 300 manufacturers could be found on the shelves of pharmacies.

 The isolation of individual cannabinoids and the subsequent discovery of the endocannabinoid system (its discovery is considered to be the second most important discovery in the history of medicine, immediately after the use of sterile technique) led to a renewed interest in cannabis.
-This led to numerous researches, which only confirmed many beneficial effects of hemp/cannabis, that it was used for millenia.
+This led to numerous researches, which only confirmed many beneficial effects of hemp/cannabis, that it was used for millennia.
 Today’s technology had advanced to this extent, that we can selectively separate individual cannabinoids, which allows us easier “investigation” on their impact on the organism.
 For the majority of health problems that can be relieved by hemp/cannabis, it is recommended to use the whole (full) spectrum of cannabinoids as they work best in synergy (entourage effect).